-For Christmas this year, I was trying to come up with something unique for the long-term roommate.
+For Christmas this year, I was trying to come up with something unique for my soon-to-be wife.
 After some hemming and hawing, I decided to create my own Magic Mirror, in the style of Michael Teeuw(turns out I wasn't the only one who was inspired by Michael.
 One small twist - the giftee specifically requested a full-length mirror, of which we are in dire need.

 Step 1: Roughing The Design & Finding The Screen